bloomlive/FolkChrome/README.md

 Actually only adds a select field to choose calendar type (ICS by default) and a small "+" anchor link to every concert in the schedule that allows you to add the concert to your calendar.
 Fills in all the details I deemed needed, but you can always edit the event in your calendar afterwards.

+Supports both Estonian and English versions of the schedule (based on user's preference on the website).

 ## Installation
 1. Clone the repository
 2. `pnpm install` (or yarn or npm)